srijan14/Machine-Translation-Models-And-Data/README.md

 |     [v1](https://github.com/srijan14/Machine-Translation-Models/tree/master/eng-hin/v1)        |     12.02     |

-Below repository can be used to run the model for translation, and can also be used for document translation.
+Below repository can be used to run the model for translation, and can also be used to perform document level translation using a web interface.

 **Usage**